Board of Directors:

 John Sandor – Director

-John Sandor worked for 39 years in various U. S. Forest Service assignments in the Pacific Northwest, Alaska, Georgia, Wisconsin and Washington DC.
+John Sandor worked for 39 years in various U. S. Forest Service assignments.
 Sandor was appointed Alaska’s Regional Forester from 1976 to 1984.
 After “retiring” from the Forest Service he became the Executive Director of the Alliance for Juneau’s Future and was one of the founders of the Juneau Gold Rush Commission.
 Governor Walter J. Hickel appointed Sandor Commissioner of Alaska’s Department of Environmental Conservation from 1990 to 1994 during which time he was also a member of the Exxon-Valdez Oil Spill Trustee Council.

 Denny DeWitt – Executive Director